 Funds are also worth mentioning here, although they aren't a type of investment, but rather a product you can pay for which gives you a bunch of different types of investments hand picked and managed by an investment company.
 You pay a small fee for the convenience of having the fund managed by “experts.”

 Well known types of funds include: mutual funds, index funds, target date funds, exchange-traded funds (ETF's) and hedge funds (where I used to work, actually!)

-3) Do Your Homework (Like Reading this Investment Guide for Beginners!)
+4) Do Your Homework (Like Reading this Investing Money for Beginners Guide!)

 It is important when starting out with your investments to spend a good amount of time researching companies, stock prices, and activity on “the markets.”
 (Imagine I'm doing my best Michael Douglas impression right there.)
 I want to encourage you that if you're a novice, don't get scared off.
 You're going to have to think for yourself about what would be a good fit for YOUR portfolio and YOUR money.

 Homework also needs to be determining how much you'll need for retirement and setting a plan of how much to save each month.
 Use Ellevest's free investment planning tool to get an idea of how much you'll need to save.
 (This link is an affiliate link.)

 You know that saying “don't put all your eggs in one basket?”
 Well, it works for relationships, job prospects, income streams, and investing too.
 If you put all of your money into one investing, like Lord Grantham did on Downton Abbey, you could stand to make a lot of money, or lose a lot of money.
 And if you don't have a lot of money, (or unless you like playing fast and loose with your finances) it makes more sense to spread out your wealth.